SynBioDex/SBOL-examples/README.md

 - [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) or [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the `SBOL-examples` repository.
 - Create a folder titled "BEP-XYZ" under the best-practices folder.
 Please track the discussion sessions and existing BEPs to assign a number to your BEP.
 For instance, if the latest BEP in discussion or accepted BEP is titled BEP012, please use the title: BEP013 for your new proposal.
 - Please [start a new discussion](https://github.com/SynBioDex/SBOL-examples/discussions/new) with number and title of your BEP.
-For example: `BEP013 - Representing SBOL Workflows`
+For example: `BEP013 - Representing SBOL Workflows`.
+- Once the discussion phase has finished, the community will vote on the BEP.

 ### Voting on a BEP
 Voting and governance procedures for BEPs will follow the same as SEPs.
 To get the latest details, please see the [Voting Procedures in the SBOL website](https://sbolstandard.org/community-governance/).

+If the BEP has been accepted, an SBOL editor will merge the PR with the `main` branch.

 ## Submitting a new example.
 **The contents of this repository will be moderated by the SBOL editors to ensure that the examples are organized and accessible**.
 However, we encourage submissions from anyone in the SBOL community.